-The one thing you will always find I airplane aisles the world over is a pair of noise-cancelling headphones.
+The one thing you will always find in airplane aisles the world over is a pair of noise-canceling headphones.
 They are the most popular types of headphones these days.
 It’s not hard to see why they are popular.

 Noise-cancelling headphones massively block out background noise.
 So, you will be able to free yourself from the rumble of a plane’s engine, or a train carriage.